Pjdur/openai-code/README.md

-# 💬 Chatbot template
+#  OpenAI Coding Chatbot

-A simple Streamlit app that shows how to build a chatbot using OpenAI's GPT-3.5.
+A simple Streamlit app that shows how to make a basic coding chatbot with a prompt.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://openai-code.streamlit.app/)